 - Experience working in an open-access shelter

-- Ability to work in a fast-paced environment with well-developed organization skills to juggle multiple competing tasks and demands
+- Ability to work in a fast-paced environment with well-developed organizational skills to juggle multiple competing tasks and demands.

 - Strong computer skills including Microsoft Office Suite (Word, Outlook, Excel)